 Tribes and First Nations are advocating a third major criteria be included in a modernized Columbia River Treaty: ecosystem-based function—that is, taking into account fish, wildlife, habitat, water quality, and health of the river.
-If Canadian and U.S. dams release more water to flow like a natural river, it would help restore healthier flows for salmon, native fish, and wildlife.
 This could be done while still meeting the needs of hydropower and flood control.

 We believe it is the responsibility of everyone to protect our environment for generations to come, and changing how we manage the Columbia River, on both sides of the border, is important to ensuring we leave our descendants with a healthy home, clean water, and an opportunity to thrive.